Universal Design for Learning: Designing Learning Experiences That Engage and Challenge All Students

 - Rewrite the goal so that it adheres to the notion of “clear goals, multiple means.”

-For the remaining instructional components (items b-d), use the table below to help Mr. Schlotzsky incorporate the three UDL principles.
+For the remaining instructional components (items b–d), use the table below to help Mr. Schlotzsky incorporate the three UDL principles.
+Because the Methods and Materials components are so closely related, we grouped them together in the table.
+You can choose to do the same or keep them separate.

-- In the “Instructional Elements” column, list the elements Mr. Schlotzsky is using for each component (e.g., lecture, oral presentation).
+- In the Instructional Elements column, list the elements Mr. Schlotzsky is using for each component (e.g., lecture, oral presentation).

-- In the “Barriers” column, list barriers for each instructional element.
+- In the Barriers column, list barriers for each instructional element.

-- In the “Removing Barriers” column, suggest ways Mr. Schlotzsky can remove these barriers.
+- In the Removing Barriers column, suggest ways Mr. Schlotzsky can remove these barriers.

-Component Instructional Elements Barriers Removing Barriers Assessments Methods Materials - Imagine you are a colleague of Mr. Schlotzsky and you have been incorporating UDL principles into your learning experiences for several years.
+Component Instructional Elements Barriers Removing Barriers Assessments Methods and Materials - Imagine you are a colleague of Mr. Schlotzsky and you have been incorporating UDL principles into your learning experiences for several years.
 To help him transition into incorporating these principles, what small change would you suggest he do first to get started?
 Explain why you would recommend this.

 - Rewrite the goal so that it adheres to the notion of “clear goals, multiple means.”